 The offloading ramp can be built-up or dug into the ground.
-A built-up offloading ramp should extend an estimated 7 m from an end boma - depending on the size of your vehicle and chariot.
+A built-up offloading ramp should extend an estimated 7 m from the end of the boma - depending on the size of your vehicle and chariot.
 The ramp should gradually increase to a height of 1.6 m and preferably the last 2 m should be flat - this all depends on the truck being used and should be measured appropriately.
 If walls are to be built along the side of the ramp, they should be solid and the same height as the boma walls.
-The ramp width should be 1.5 m, the same as the doors.
+The ramp width should be approximately 1.5 m, and importantly the same (or slightly wider) than the doors.
+The goal of the offloading ramp is to have the animals be able to walk directly off the transport crate/chariot without having to step up or down.
+The ramp (as with the boma, chariot, and transport crate) needs to have non-slip footing so there is no risk of giraffe slipping or falling during the offloading process.